Start Time

 • Negotiating clear change control rules on instructions, pricing, evidence requirements and timelines

-• Planning long lead items with realistic approvals, manufacturing slots, logistics and storage needs
+• Planning long lead items with realistic lead times, approvals, supplier capacity, logistics and storage requirements

-• Managing substitutions and equivalents without losing technical control or quality
+• Managing substitutions and alternative products without losing control over quality, compliance or project requirements

-• Setting expectations for certification, inspection, testing and handling non conformance
+• Setting clear expectations around certification, inspection, testing and the handling of non-conformance issues

-• Preventing programme and cost impacts caused by shortages, damage or late design decisions
+• Reducing programme delays and cost impacts caused by shortages, damaged materials or late decisions on product selection

 Safety Requirements That Can Be Measured and Enforced